Skip to content

 Disk Space

-Maintaining sufficient free disk space is essential for any operating system.
-Core system processes store logs and other data on disk.
-Configure alerts when available disk space drops below 15% to ensure continuous operation.
+For any operating system, maintaining sufficient free disk space is necessary.
+Besides regular disk processes, core system processes store logs and other types of data on the disk.
+You can configure alerts to remind you when your available disk space drops below 15%, ensuring continuous business operations.

 Disk Temperature